I’ve been an Alpine car stereo fan for years and I love using Bluetooth with my Android phone to enjoy great-sounding music and videos.

 The Alpine CDE-HD149BT is a VERY impressive car stereo with some of the best features money can buy.
 Featuring digital processing technology, A2DP Bluetooth audio support, and both iPhone and Android compatibility it has something for everyone.
-With advanced audio equalizer, crossover, and time correction controls it can satisfy even the most advanced music listener.
-If you love a good value and want great Bluetooth performance you'd have to be crazy to pass up such a great choice.
+With an advanced audio equalizer, crossover, and time correction controls it can satisfy even the most advanced music listener.
+If you love a good value and want great Bluetooth performance you’d have to be crazy to pass up such a great choice.

 - Great sound and clear audio